Getting the most of git (and RStudio)

 • Description: Any short description of the project.
 Write this for humans.

-• Initialize this repository with: nothing (we can set up everything from R).
+• Initialise this repository with: nothing (we can set up everything from R).

 Before going back to RStudio, copy the url for the repository.
 For example https://github.com/paocorrales/myrepo.git